yegorkryukov/python-challenge/Pymaceuticals/README.md

 # Observations
-* Capomuline and Ramicane were the only drugs that reduced tumors
+* Capomuline is the only drugs that reduced tumors
-* The metastasic sites were also minimal for two above
+* The metastasic sites were also minimal for it
-* Over 80% of mice were still alive after the treatment comparing to less than 60% for other drugs
+* Over 90% of mice were still alive after the treatment by Capomulin comparing to less than 60% for other drugs
+* Other drugs have no influence on the tumor just like Placebo